hiyaryan/Monster-Kampfarena/README.md

 ## Description
 > The monsters of Kampfarena are in a constant battle for survival and only one species amongst
 > them have the ability to determine which of them make it, the trainer.
 The trainers are
-> the only monsters whom can tame themselves yet depends on the monsters of Kampfarena to provide
+> the only monsters whom can tame themselves yet depend on other monsters to provide them
-> them resources for their own survival.
+> resources for their own survival.
 When a monster forms a bond with a trainer they become a
 > code-a-mon, only then does a power awaken within the monster that just might give them the
 > ability to survive.

 ## About
 ### Git & GitHub